Python Plotting With Matplotlib

 Installing matplotlib

-There are several ways to install matplotlib to your operating system.
-The esaiest way is to using pip command.
-The pip can also use to install the matplotlib library .
+There are multiple ways to install matplotlib on your operating system, with the easiest approach being the use of the pip command.
+By simply executing pip install matplotlib, you can easily install the matplotlib library and start creating visualizations in Python.
 Open the command prompt, type the following command.

 pip install matplotlib